Rick Reynolds, LCSW

 Releasing secrets through the process of discovery provides the betrayed spouse the necessary security to continue in the process and to continue healing after the affair.
 For those of you at this stage of recovery, I hope you don't think I'm minimizing the difficulty of this process.
 In fact, I can't underscore enough the need to go through this painful but vital step in the journey towards healing and restoration.
 Infidelity creates a pain like no other and it may be extremely helpful to have a qualified therapist or another person who has already gone before you to facilitate this process.

-Continue Your Healing With EMS Online!
-Registration Opens Soon.
+Propel Your Healing With EMS Online

-Our Emergency Marital Seminar Online, better known as EMSO, isn't a one-size-fits-all program for couples.
-Over decades of experience exclusively in the field of infidelity, our methodology has been honed to better serve couples as they address the betrayal, reconnect as partners and restore their lives.
+Our Emergency Marital Seminar Online Course, better known as EMS Online, isn't a one-size-fits-all program for couples.
+It was created by expert Rick Reynolds, LCSW who has decades of experience exclusively in the field of infidelity.
+Our methodology is designed to better serve couples as they address the betrayal, reconnect as partners, and restore their lives.

 "I would like to say thank you, from the bottom of my heart, for your ministry and the materials you have provided as part of EMSO and Married for Life.
 We, all five couples that started EMSO, have just completed the Married for Life 52-week course.
 We are now deciding what to study next as a group, as we so value the relationship we have together as couples.
-With God, with your materials and with each other, we have saved our marriages." - B. Minnesota | EMSO participant, March 2021.
+With God, with your materials and with each other, we have saved our marriages."

 Sections: